GilShtein/License-Plate-Detection-and-Recognition-System/README.md

 This project is a Python-based system for detecting and recognizing license plates in a video stream.
 It utilizes object detection and tracking techniques along with optical character recognition (OCR) to identify license plate numbers from moving vehicles.
 ## Features
-- Vehicle Detection: Utilizes YOLO (You Only Look Once) object detection to identify vehicles in a video stream.
+- __Vehicle Detection__: Utilizes YOLO (You Only Look Once) object detection to identify vehicles in a video stream.
 - Vehicle Tracking: Employs the SORT (Simple Online and Realtime Tracking) algorithm to track vehicles across consecutive frames.
 - License Plate Detection: Uses YOLO for license plate detection within the detected vehicles.
 - License Plate Recognition: Applies OCR using the EasyOCR library to recognize characters on the license plates.